-5.10.9 Avidyne FlightMax Ex-Series Multifunction Flight Display Before conducting training you will need to be familiar with the following:
+5.10.9 Avidyne FlightMax Ex-Series Multifunction Flight Display

-- · Limitations of the system - 1.
+- Limitations of the system - 1.
 On what page of the POH are the limitations for the MFD listed? - 2.
 How are these limitations going to effect how you operate your aircraft?